 - All creatives and workers need to be aware that they are not covered under WorkCover and therefore the ensemble should consider taking out accident and injury insurance and, possibly, public liability insurance.
 Refer to the Insurance section of this document for further information.
 Always seek professional advice about Insurance.

 - Always create a formal, written Agreement that all participants agree to and sign.
-(Include Written Volunteer Arrangement template – AC)
+Download a template shared by Auspicious Arts Projects below:

 - This Kit from MEAA helps to engage productively in profit share productions and warns of some of the common traps.